jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **Penal tax**
   - **Person** includes a company, an unincorporated body of persons, a public authority, and a local authority
   - **provisional tax** means provisional tax as defined in section YA 1 of the Income Tax Act 2007
-  - **Public authority** means all instruments of the Crown in respect of the Government of New Zealand, whether departments, Crown entities, State enterprises, or other instruments; and includes offices of Parliament; but does not include the Governor-General, members of the Executive Council, Ministers of the Crown, or members of Parliament
+  - **Public authority** means all instruments of the Crown in respect of the Government of New Zealand, whether departments, Crown entities, State enterprises, or other instruments; and includes offices of Parliament, the Parliamentary Service, and the Office of the Clerk of the House of Representatives; but does not include the Governor-General, members of the Executive Council, Ministers of the Crown, or members of Parliament
   - **Recipient** , in relation to any supply of goods and services, means the person receiving the supply
   - **Refiner of fine metal** means any person who satisfies the Commissioner that, in the regular course of business, that person converts or refines any fine metal:
   - **Registered person** means a person who is registered or is liable to be registered under this Act